On This Page:

 While many of the solutions available for individuals with mobility issues can benefit those with Arthritis, such as Internet controlled electronics, in addition, the product below can benefit those living with this chronic pain condition.

 Oral health is important to overall health, yet for individuals living with arthritis, the simple act of vigorously brushing their teeth can be a challenge.
 Now smart toothbrushes are making oral care easier for those with grip and coordination issues.
-Smart toothbrushes provides much of the brushing action necessary with less manual movement, helping to ease discomfort for those with joint pain.
+Smart toothbrushes provide much of the brushing action necessary with less manual movement, helping to ease discomfort for those with joint pain.

 |Pros||Smart toothbrushes have built-in pressure sensors and timers for optimal oral health.|